Moving Out

 What did I learn?

-• That sometimes silence the fear, the naysayers, the doubt and keep faith alive
+• Sometimes, it’s the silence that quiets the fear, the naysayers, and the doubt — keeping faith alive.

-• I am well deserving of freedom to experience life the way I want, the way I can, bearing in mind the ramifications of my acts would be on my head and no ones
+• I am fully deserving of the freedom to experience life the way I want, the way I can, fully aware that the consequences of my actions rest solely on my shoulders.

-• Living alone as an African woman is no indication of exploring promiscuity but it gives an avenue to embrace your whole body and soul without question why you bent over to get those doubts answered.
-Without question why it was weird for you to examine your body the way you should, without question why you’re acting a little too precocious for “adults”.
-Without question speaking whatever language for commonalities
+• Living alone as an African woman is not a sign of promiscuity.
+Rather, it provides the space to embrace your whole body and soul without having to justify why you explored yourself, questioned norms, or expressed curiosity.
+Without needing to explain why it felt strange to examine your body the way you should, why you acted a little too precocious for “adults,” or why you spoke your own language to find common ground — you simply could

 • When tough days come, you’d be required to get up regardless of how difficult it may be.
 Because no one is at the door with ready solutions to your problems.